Art Walks in Sonoma County

 Second Saturday Art Walk, Petaluma

-Walk from studio to studio in the often overlooked coastal community of Salmon Creek Village, with about 100 homes tucked between Highway 1 and the beach just a mile north of Bodega Bay.
-Typically 14 to 18 resident and guest artists participate in these twice-yearly open studio events (held in May and November), with a wide variety of artwork presented in a gorgeous and rustic seaside setting.
+Walk from studio to studio in the often overlooked coastal community of Salmon Creek Village, where about 100 homes are tucked between Highway 1 and the beach just a mile north of Bodega Bay.
+Typically 10 to 12 resident and guest artists participate in this twice-a -year open studio event (spring and fall), with a wide variety of artwork presented in a gorgeous and rustic seaside setting.

 Of course, art walks aren't the only way to walk from artwork to artwork in Sonoma County.
 Permanent outdoor sculpture gardens are plentiful.
 Here's a quick list.

-Art Museum of Sonoma County: The Sonoma County Museum is now two facilities, the History Museum of Sonoma County in the old post office and in the next-door building the new Art Museum of Sonoma County.
-A door in the back of the history museum leads to a delightful outdoor sculpture garden designed by landscape architect Frederic Warnecke, featuring work by California artists.
+This museum includes two facilities on one campus, with history displays in the old post office and an art gallery next door in a renovated warehouse.
+A door in the back of the history building leads to a delightful outdoor sculpture garden designed by landscape architect Frederic Warnecke, featuring work by California artists.
 Admission is $10, which includes both museums and the sculpture garden.
-511 B St., Santa Rosa, 707-579-1500

-Florence Avenue: This three-block-long neighborhood in Sebastopol is dotted with colorful, whimsical, and oversized sculptures made from recycled materials by husband and wife team Patrick Amiot and Brigitte Laurent.
-Florence Avenue, Sebastopol
+This three-block-long neighborhood in Sebastopol is dotted with colorful, whimsical, and oversized sculptures made from recycled materials by husband and wife team Patrick Amiot and Brigitte Laurent.

 Written by Sonoma Insider Patricia Lynn Henley.